nikumoda/SEER-Hackathon/index.md

 - Get oriented to the SEER dataset and what kinds of questions it’s good at answering.
 - Form a small team with a mix of skills and interests.
-- Run simple, honest first looks at the data to see what’s promising.
+- Run simple, honest first looks at the data to see what looks promising.
 - Turn early patterns into clear tables/figures.
 - Draft a concise abstract you can refine after the event.